Comparisons / AutoGPT vs LangChain

 AutoGPT vs LangChain: Which Agent Framework to Use?

-AutoGPT autogpt was one of the first autonomous agent projects, spawning 165k+ github stars.
-LangChain langchain is the most popular agent framework.
-Here is how they compare — and what the same patterns look like in plain Python.
+AutoGPT was one of the first autonomous agent projects, spawning 165k+ GitHub stars.
+LangChain is the most popular agent framework.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers